 Lower Cost Higher Risk Options

-There are three main lower cost options available, but the downside is the risk of not getting the number of tickets you want for the days that you want, or in the worst-case scenario, not getting tickets at all.
+There are three main options available, but the downside is the risk of not getting the number of tickets you want for the days that you want, or in the worst-case scenario, not getting tickets at all.
 I’ve heard and read of many instances, where people who were desperate to go to the Ghibli Museum have missed out using these options.
 However, if getting the tickets at a cheap price is the primary requirement for you, try to get a friend or contact who is already in Japan to get a ticket for you through a Loppi machine at a Lawson store.
 Otherwise, if you have already booked your Tokyo accommodation, see if your hotel concierge service can organise some tickets for you.

 Higher Cost Lower Risk Options

-When trying to arrange tickets for my family to visit the Ghibli Museum I would choose to book a ticket through an online travel agency/reseller such as KK Day, Klook, Get Your Guide or Viator.
+When trying to arrange tickets for my family to visit the Ghibli Museum I would choose to book a ticket through an online travel agency/reseller such as Klook, Get Your Guide or Viator.

-Klook Ticket Vouchers for the Studio Ghibli Museum
+Klook Studio Ghibli Museum Tours

 Klook Short Tour (including Inokashira Park Walking Tour and Ghibli Museum Tickets